AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 ---

-Your origin is the base of your character.

-It rept can be be anything from a bioengineered species to someone with opinions and a mohawk.
+Your origin represents the core archetype of your character.
+It can be be anything from a bioengineered species to someone with opinions and a mohawk.

-Starting from our* description, decide on how you want to interpret yours and how you fit into the setting.
-Be creative!

 Choose your origin or roll a d6 to choose on randomly.
 Then pick one of the two benefits.